hanyangl/sflynlang-bot/CODE_OF_CONDUCT.md

 ## Discord Community

-You must follow the **Discord Server** rules in the `#rules` channel.
+Please review and comply with the **Discord Server** rules in the `#rules` channel.
+Thank you!

-## Comportamental
+## Behavioral Guidelines

-### Possitive
+### Positive

-- Using welcoming and inclusive language.
+- Please use welcoming and inclusive language.
-- Being respectful of differing viewpoints and experiences.
+- Please be respectful of differing viewpoints and experiences of others.
-- Gracefully accepting constructive criticism.
+- Accept constructive criticism gracefully.
-- Focusing on what is best for the community.
+- Focus on what is best for the community.
-- Showing empathy towards other community members.
+- Show empathy towards other community members.

 ### Negative

-- The use of sexualized language or imagery and unwelcome sexual attention or advances.
+- The use of sexualized language, imagery in communications with others in public channels, group chats or private messages.
+- Giving unwanted attention to, or making unwanted advances, on others.
+- Trolling, insulting or derogatory comments.
-- Trolling, insulting/derogatory comments, and personal or political attacks.
+- Making personal or political attacks on others.
-- Public or private harassment.
+- Public or private harassment of others.
-- Publishing others' private information, such as physical or electronic address, without explicit permission.
+- Publishing others' private information, such as physical or electronic address, without explicit permission (i.e. doxxing).
-- Other conduct which could reasonably be considered inappropiate in a professional setting.
+- Any other conduct that could reasonably be considered inappropiate in a professional setting.

 ## Scope